KGMB: Programming

 KGMB clears all CBS programming, although it will occasionally preempt prime time shows until the overnight hours in order to broadcast locally produced specials.
 In its early days, the only major CBS programs KGMB regularly preempted were Captain Kangaroo and the CBS Morning News, due to its morning broadcast of the popular in-house children's program Checkers & Pogo, which also aired in the afternoon.
 Like most of the other network-affiliated stations in Hawaii, KGMB had to shuffle CBS programs because the shows were flown in via air mail or shipped a week (or several weeks) after the programs aired in the U.S. mainland; the CBS Evening News in particular would often air at 12 midnight or later depending on how late the tape was in arriving from the East Coast.

 KGMB airs CBS' daytime programs in a very different order from the main network feed; this is because the station airs the lineup in the order that it arrives from the network, which for unknown reasons is different from that of most CBS affiliates.
-From September 14, 1998, to the September 18, 2009, conclusion of Guiding Light, air times included The Price is Right at 10:00 a.m., The Bold and the Beautiful at 11:30 a.m. (following a half-hour infomercial at 11:00 a.m.), Guiding Light at noon, The Young and the Restless at 1:00 p.m., and As the World Turns at 2:00 p.m.
+From September 14, 1998, to the September 18, 2009, conclusion of Guiding Light, air times included The Price Is Right at 10 a.m., The Bold and the Beautiful at 11:30 a.m. (following a half-hour infomercial at 11 a.m.), Guiding Light at noon, The Young and the Restless at 1 p.m., and As the World Turns at 2 p.m.
 In most other markets, Y&R aired first, followed by B&B, ATWT, and GL.
-Let's Make a Deal (CBS' replacement for Guiding Light) assumed the noon slot when it debuted on October 5, 2009, while The Talk (which replaced As the World Turns) took over the 2:00 p.m. time slot on October 18, 2010.
-The station also airs the weekday edition of CBS Mornings an hour off-pattern, from 8:00 to 10:00 a.m. local time, due to its morning newscast Sunrise airing until 8:00 a.m.
+Let's Make a Deal (CBS' replacement for Guiding Light) assumed the noon slot when it debuted on October 5, 2009, while The Talk (which replaced As the World Turns) took over the 2 p.m. time slot on October 18, 2010.
+The station also airs the weekday edition of CBS Mornings an hour later, from 8 to 10 a.m. local time, due to its morning newscast Sunrise airing until 8 a.m.
 On weekdays outside of network hours, KGMB airs syndicated first-run shows during the daytime and sitcom reruns overnight.
 On weekends during the Hawaii Warriors football season, KGMB airs The Nick Rolovich Show, which recaps the last game played and previews the next one.